Doodihealz/MythicPlus/README.md

 - Affixes rotate weekly, creating a fresh challenge every reset
 - No more clutter of 20+ individual keystones
 - ✅ NEW `.mythicrating` command to display your current rating!
+- Added a timer system based on deserter debuffs.
+If the debuff expires the mythic mode is marked as failed.
+It will persist through death.
+(15 minute and 30 minute timer used respectively)

 ---